pojntfx/multiplex/README.md

 $ go generate ./... # Also see https://github.com/dennwc/flatpak-go-mod for updating the Flatpak manifest with Go dependencies
 $ go run .
 ```

+You can also open the project in [GNOME Builder](https://flathub.org/apps/org.gnome.Builder) and run it by clicking the play button in the header bar.

 ## License